Umarrashid1/MTD_AgenticAI/README.md

 ```

 **Expected Result:** The port will show as `filtered` or the host will appear down, proving that standard reconnaissance tools are neutralized by the proactive mutation layer.

+## Running the agentic pentester

+containernet> a1 python3 main.py